rolandguelle/razer-blade-stealth-linux/README.md

 ## Works

-Other tutorials reports issues for some components.
-Maybe it depends on other distros, Ubuntu versions or configurations, but on my machine are no issues
+Other tutorials report issues for these topics/components, but on my machine these issues are gone.

 ### Graphic Card

-Not needed any more:
+Works without Kernel parameter:
+* i915.enable_rc6=0
+or UXA mode:
 * X11: "AccelMethod"  "uxa"
-* Kernel: i915.enable_rc6=0

 ### HDMI

-Since 4.10.6 kernel HDMI out works.
+Since 4.10.6 kernel, HDMI works.

 ### Thunderbolt

 USB & video works on my 27'' Dell monitor with a (Apple) USB-C (HDMI, USB) adapter, without any modifications with kernel 4.13.x.
 Including USB to ethernet :)
+No BIOS modifications or patching needed.

 ## Issues

 ### Suspend Loop

 After resume, the system loops back in suspend.
 The system send an ACPI event where the [kernel defaults](https://patchwork.kernel.org/patch/9512307/) are different.

 #### Grub Kernel Parameter

-This kernel parameter changes the defaults:
+This parameter changes the default kernel behavior:
 ```shell
 $ sudo nano /etc/default/grub
 GRUB_CMDLINE_LINUX_DEFAULT="button.lid_init_state=open"